FlorescuAndrei/19-Lists/README.md

 -  Abstract data types (Interface) – more about behavior and operations, doesn’t dictate how the data is organized(stored).
 We talk about List not Linked List.

 Classes that implement list:
 -  ArrayList, Vector,  LinkedList,  etc.
-ArrayList and Vector is backup by an array.
+ArrayList and Vector are backup by an array.
 LinkedList has no array involved, an element contains reference to another.

 **ArrayList**